top of page

 The Honorable John Damoose, State Senator for the 37 th District, and the Honorable Betsy

-The forum is free and open to the public.
-You may bring your lunch.
+The forum was free and open to the public.

 The League of Women Voters is a national, political organization that encourages the informed and active participation of citizens in their government, works to increase understanding of major public policy issues, and influences public policy through education and advocacy.
 The League is non-partisan and, as an organization, does not endorse or oppose candidates or political parties.